tutkuyaras/PGSXplorer/README.md

-    --run_pca               Run the PCA part of  the workflow if set to true, cretaes ".eigenvec" file --run_LDpred2grid       Run the LDPred2 Grid Model of the workflow if set to true --run_LDpred2auto       Run the LDPred2 Auto Model of the workflow if set to true --run_prscsx            Run the PRSCsx part of workflow if set to true
+    --run_pca               Run the PCA part of  the workflow if set to true, cretaes ".eigenvec" file --run_LDpred2grid       Run the LDPred2 Grid Model of the workflow if set to true --run_LDpred2auto       Run the LDPred2 Auto Model of the workflow if set to true --run_Lassosum2         Run the Lassosum2 model of the workflow, default = true --run_prscsx            Run the PRScsx of the workflow, default = true --run_mussel            Run the MUSSEL of the workflow if set to true, default = false

     // PRS-Csx parameters
     --prsice_script         Path to the PRSice R script